Grading at Two Rivers Middle School

 Portfolios of learning make work public and give students an opportunity to not just do high quality work, but explain why this work is important and the work habits they developed that they will transfer to new tasks.
 Portfolios tell the story of both academic and scholarly habit growth, providing an important tool for communication that grades alone cannot tell.

-In addition to portfolios, students are graded based on standards-mastery at Two Rivers, as students across all Expeditionary Learning schools are graded.
+In addition to portfolios, students are graded based on standards-mastery at Two Rivers, as students across all EL Education schools are graded.
 This is an important distinction from the traditional grading system.
-You will also see that starting with this upcoming end-of-semester 1 progress report, students will be receiving grades on their scholarly habits, averaged across their classes.

 Standards-Based Grading (at Two Rivers)